Fashion Designer Misha Ursu

 Changes since I have had my own brand

 Since I started the journey of developing my own brand, I’ve been offered the luxury of choosing my own direction.
 The creative freedom and authenticity are the most valuable elements I aim for.
-It has given me the both the challenge and joy of making decisions and building up my own creative universe.
+It has given me both the challenge and joy of making decisions and building up my own creative universe.
 It is an unpredictable and vulnerable path, but it’s a risk I am gladly taking.
 When deciding to start working towards opening a brand, it is vital to understand that freedom comes with responsibility.

 How do you choose your inspiration?

 My inspiration revolves around the concept of death and its variations.
 Not necessarily the act itself, but more the symbolism and emotional understanding behind it.
 Death has become for me an endless source of inspiration due to various factors.
 First of all, it is one of the most intriguing phenomena to mankind, since we know nothing about the outcome, thus creating a mysterious atmosphere and a taste of the unknown and human vulnerability.
 Secondly, our perception upon death has a strong emotional weight – revolving around feelings such as loss, fear, despair and many others.
-Due to my destructive and constructive approach, my work is aiming to highlight and transcend mental and behavioural patterns, showing a different perspective of a natural evolutive phenomena.
+Due to my destructive and constructive approach, my work is aiming to highlight and transcend mental and behavioral patterns, showing a different perspective of a natural evolutive phenomenon.

-The actual process of finding the inspiration behind each collection is based upon a constant contemplation and observation of vulnerability of human nature.
+The actual process of finding the inspiration behind each collection is based upon a constant contemplation and observation of the vulnerability of human nature.